FIVE MOST SURPRISING FINDS

 Hannibal B. Johnson, Black Wall Street, 1998

 This was not theory.
 This was not a pilot program.
-This was a working economic system built by people whose parents were enslaved, operating under Jim Crow laws designed to stop exactly what they accomplished.
+This was a working economic system built by the children of enslaved people, operating under Jim Crow laws designed to prevent exactly what they accomplished.

 The Greenwood Ecosystem (c.
 1921)